pelith/express-eauth/README.md

-# ETH Authenticator package for Node
+# ETH Authenticator package for Node Express

 This package works as a middleware for an Express app.